Chapter 8 : Year 1: The Brothers

 “Oh, look everyone.
 Maybe something will finally happen between Demelza and her secret crush.
 Wait a minute… which one of the players is still up in the air?”

 She pointed up to the sky, and everyone turned their heads back to look.
-Two dark-clothed figures were still circling around high above the stands, but they weren’t dressed in Slytherin green and silver nor in Gryffindor red and gold.
+Two dark-clothed figures were still circling around high above the stands, but they were not dressed in Slytherin green and silver nor in Gryffindor red and gold.
 Hermione’s eyes narrowed.
 Who were they?

 “Why is he pulling out his wand?”
 Neville asked.